 Ya-Shu Liang, PhD, is the founding director of the San Joaquin Valley Asian & Pacific Islander Mental Health Project.
-She is an assistant professor and the director of the Clinical Psychology PsyD Program at the California School of Professional Psychology at Alliant International University, Fresno, and is a licensed psychologist who specializes in working with young adults on issues related to identity, family, trauma, and weight, eating, and body image concerns.
+She is an associate professor and the director of the Clinical Psychology PsyD Program at the California School of Professional Psychology at Alliant International University, Fresno, and is a licensed psychologist who specializes in working with young adults on issues related to identity, family, trauma, and weight, eating, and body image concerns.
 She is also President of Central California Asian Pacific Women, a non-profit organization that empowers generations of API women in the Central Valley.
 In 2018, she received the Okura Community Leadership Award from the Asian American Psychological Association, and in 2019, she was inducted into the American Psychological Association’s Leadership Institute for Women in Psychology.
 She has given presentations on mental health disparities, microaggression, and diversity and inclusivity, and has published articles on innovative community-based clinical services and language-based discrimination.
 Social justice and advocacy are dear to her heart, and she believes that – through empowerment and connection – people can heal, survive, and thrive!

 Bao Her, M.A., was born and raised in Fresno, California.
 She graduated with her bachelor’s degree in Psychology at the University of California, Merced.
 Bao received a master’s degree in Clinical Counseling at Alliant International University, Fresno and is currently a second year Clinical Psychology PhD student at Alliant International University.
 Bao is passionate about working with underserved communities and at-risk individuals.